anrj/rubby/docs/team-contract.md

 -   Accountable for: Overall backend stability, performance, and AI feature reliability

 **Anri Javakhishvili - AI Integration**

+Will be added as we progress with the project

 -   Responsibilities:
     -   [Specific responsibility 1]